 Smart vacuum cleaners help optimize cleaning in homes, public hospitals, and health care institutions.
 When rigorous disinfection is required due to a particular illness, this type of technology prevents people from coming into contact with contaminated surfaces and avoids the spread of illness.

-Currently, there as many tools - such as IoT and ML - that help optimize different day-to-day tasks.
+Currently, there are many tools - such as IoT and ML - that help optimize different day-to-day tasks.
 What was once done manually - like driving a car or cleaning a house - can now be done automatically with the help of IoT and ML.
 It must be taken into account that although the applications of artificial intelligence mentioned in this article may achieve high levels of performance, this does not mean they will not make mistakes.

 Chatterjee S., Banerjee P. y Nasipur M.,2018.
 Machine learning for internet of things data analysis: a survey.
 Taken from: https://reader.elsevier.com/reader/sd/pii/S235286481730247X?token=E0EDC6FB2C0434228E18DBA48E4F2D61E28DDCDC307A3D93C2433C78ABC4D501C0B769799BE60E341EACC85A9D208C4A